zuozhenggh/learning-library/oci-library/oci-hol/oci-dataflow-sampleapp/dataflow-sampleapp/samplehiveexternaltable.md

 As a data analyst navigate to :

-* OAC to explore the data and build visualization
+* OAC to explore the dataset that was created by the data engineer.

-* Write custom queries to create reports
+* Write custom queries to create build visualization

 Your dataset is the [Yelp Review and Business Dataset](https://www.kaggle.com/yelp-dataset/yelp-dataset), downloaded from the Kaggle website under the terms of the Creative Commons CC0 1.0 Universal (CC0 1.0) "Public Domain Dedication" license.